SpectrumXP/SpectrumXP/README.md

 - 👀 I’m interested in anything digital and electronical
 - 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on several platforms
-- 📫 How to reach me: Github
+- 📫 How to reach me: Github and Linkden

 <!---
 SpectrumXP/SpectrumXP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.